1ncarnat10n/Senior-Project/README.md

 ### 4th Year CS Major at Cal Poly SLO

 <p>For my senior project, I will create a fantasy game based on Zelda.<br>
+This was created in Python primarily through the use of PyGame.<br>
 Note: This project was heavily inspired by a ClearCode tutorial on YouTube.</p>